yxqsnz/really/README.md

 # really
-A simple clone of @Waifu-pics written in Rust.
+A simple clone of [Waifu-pics](https://github.com/Waifu-pics) written in Rust.

 ## Why?
 I've no idea.